 Jinyi was a direct doctoral student at Southeast University and a visiting doctoral student at the University of Toronto Department of Civil & Mineral Engineering.
 She has a BASc in transportation engineering from Chang'an University.
 Jinyi's research interests include efficiency and resilience of urban rail transit system, passenger traffic congestion propagation, operation and management under operational failures, etc. She likes running, singing and travelling.

 Wen Xun Hu

-Wen Xun is a PhD candidate at the University of Toronto Department of Civil and Mineral Engineering.
-Her research focuses on the optimization of transit performance using machine learning methods.
+Wen Xun's research focuses on the optimization of transit performance using machine learning methods.
 She likes reading, collecting stones, and travelling.

 Lisa's research focuses on understanding people’s travel behaviour and need for information provision using data from a transit trip planning app.
 She holds a BASc in Civil Engineering from the University of Toronto.
 In her free time, Lisa enjoys drawing, swimming, and getting lost in a book.

 Rick's research interests include transit equity, transit redundancy and responses to transit disruptions.
 He also completed his BASc at the University of Toronto.
 In his free time, he enjoys cycling, hiking, and playing the PC game "Cities: Skylines."